 - USER INTERFACE – Broadly in line with the CHRONOS/F3 look and feel.
 Garmin have pretty much ‘nailed’ the interface for 5-button based watches over the last 2+ years, IMO.

 - PHYSIOLOGY – Working with Firstbeat, Garmin have added some clever new stuff including Training Load and Training Effect, the latter being expanded to now include Anaerobic training effect.
 Cycling mode also estimates FTP.

 - NAVIGATION – some time and distance and POI tweaks

 - MAPS (5X) – A real onboard map allows ‘proper’ navigational functionality akin to what you would find on your car’s SATNAV.

-The Fenix 3’s GPS/GLONNASS/GALILEO/BEIDOU chipset of the Mediatek MT3333 is probably unchanged (TBC).
+The Fenix 3’s GPS/GLONASS/GALILEO/BEIDOU chipset of the MediaTek MT3333 is probably unchanged (TBC).

 But a key point to bear in mind for those of you new to the Fenix are the pre-existing features.
 It really does do pretty much 99% of what you would ever want.

 OK let me start off by saying that these are the best, and nearly most expensive sports watches ever made.
 It would be crazy of me to say anything else.
 I’ve bought one, no Garmin freebies or loan devices or bias here.
 The Fenix 5 is GREAT.

 However this review will dwell a little on the more negative aspects of the Fenix 5/935.
 You can read lots of positive reviews all over the internet.
-However out of respect for you wanting to do your research properly I’ll try, at times, to present a counter argument to the prevailing wisdom.
+However out of respect for you wanting to do your research properly, I’ll try, at times, to present some of the real facts (as I see them).